Quantum Natural Language Processing on Near-Term Quantum Computers: Future Work

 \section{Future Work}

-In this work, we have described a pipeline for the implementation of NLP tasks on quantum devices, by compositional translation of lexical structures to parametrised quantum circuits.
+In this work, we have described a pipeline for the implementation of NLP tasks on near-term quantum devices, by compositional translation of lexical structures to parametrised quantum circuits.
 We have provided two methods---named \texttt{bigraph} and \texttt{snake_removal}---for optimising the resulting circuits, developed with the goal of near-term implementation on NISQ devices.

 These are humble first steps in uncharted territory and much work remains to be done on the practical side of things.
-Firstly, our optimisation methods are limited by the assumption that qubits be arranged linearly, and the job of making optimal use of each machine-specific arrangement is left to the transpiler of the specific device, such as IBM's, or an independent compiler, such as $\mathrm{t|ket\rangle}$.
+Firstly, our optimisation methods are limited by the assumption that qubits be arranged linearly, and the job of making optimal use of each machine-specific arrangement, such as for example minimizing swaps (wire crossings), is left to the transpiler of the specific device, such as IBM's, or an independent compiler, such as $\mathrm{t|ket\rangle}$.
 Future work will take qubit topology into consideration when minimising the number of crossings in the \texttt{bigraph} method.
 Secondly, we intend to put a lot of work into benchmarking the optimisation algorithms, ansatz choices, training methods and various hyper-parameters, including an investigation of the relationship between corpus size, wire dimensionality and generalisation.
 Finally, we will explore alternative quantum computing models, such as continuous-variable, adiabatic and measurement-based.

 A lot also remains to be done on the theoretical side.
 As an example, we note that not all linguistic phenomena are well approximated by the use of context-free grammars.
-Lambek himself proposed the introduction of a ``meet'' operation, combining two or more pregroup grammars in non--context-free way~\cite{lambek2006pregroups}.
-It will be interesting to investigate the various ways in which such a model can be mapped onto quantum circuits, to accommodate our choice distributional semantics of $\textbf{fHilb}$.
-Another interesting question concerns the incorporation of mixed behaviour in the semantics themselves, moving from $\textbf{fHilb}$ to the operator model of quantum theory.
-Density matrices have already been used in the literature to model entailment and ambiguity \cite{Sadrzadeh2018,MarthaDot} and they can be practically realised with quantum circuits by incorporating measurements and controlled operations, with polynomial overhead.
+Lambek himself proposed the introduction of a ``meet'' operation, combining two or more pregroup grammars to give rise to a context-sensitive grammar~\cite{lambek2006pregroups}.
+A class of grammars for natural language are called mildly context-sensitive \cite{mildlycsg}.
+It will be interesting to investigate the various ways in which such a model can be mapped onto quantum circuits, to accommodate our choice of distributional semantics in $\textbf{fHilb}$.